Why See Singin' in the Rain?

 13 reviews, average rating: (3.8 Stars)

 I went to see SITR on opening preview night 4th February.
-Having seen it o... more
+Having seen... more

 Please note: The term Palace Theatre and/or Singin' in the Rain as well as all associated graphics, logos, and/or other tradermarks, tradenames or copyrights are the property of the Palace Theatre and/or Singin' in the Rain and are used herein for factual descriptive purposes only.
 We are in no way associated with or authorized by the Palace Theatre and/or Singin' in the Rain and neither that entity nor any of its affiliates have licensed or endorsed us to sell tickets, goods and or services in conjunction with their events.